kadirariklar/game-2048-for-k8s/README.md

 >
 > **Note:** These scripts are primarily designed for **Linux/macOS** environments.

+> **Important Note:** If you previously performed a manual deployment and didn’t delete the Kubernetes manifests or cluster, you may encounter errors.
+These scripts are prepared for a **clean installation**.
+> For cleanup instructions before running the scripts, see [Cleanup & Removing Resources](#cleanup--removing-resources).

 After cloning the repository, navigate into the project and run one of the provided scripts with root/admin privileges.

 ```bash